2i2c-org/infrastructure/deployer/README.md

 ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ───────────────────────────────────────────────────────────────────────────────────────────────────────────╮
-│ cilogon-client           Manage cilogon clients for hubs' authentication.                                            │ │ decrypt-age              Decrypt secrets sent to `support@2i2c.org` via `age`                                        │ │ deploy                   Deploy one or more hubs in a given cluster                                                  │ │ deploy-support           Deploy support components to a cluster                                                      │
+│ cilogon-client           Manage cilogon clients for hubs' authentication.                                            │ │ debug                    Debug issues by accessing different components and their logs                               │ │ decrypt-age              Decrypt secrets sent to `support@2i2c.org` via `age`                                        │ │ deploy                   Deploy one or more hubs in a given cluster                                                  │ │ deploy-support           Deploy support components to a cluster                                                      │